Nova Scotia Road Trip For Adventurous Romantics

 Fisheries Museum of the Atlantic, Lunenburg

+Be sure to make time for the fabulous Fisheries Museum of the Atlantic.
 Learn how the thrice-built racing sloop, Bluenose, got its name, and how it brought pride to this part of Canada.
 The Fisheries Museum also covers this vital industry throughout its history in a very engaging way.

 Eat and Stay in Lunenburg

-Take your pick of foodie favorite restaurants, (Beach Pea Kitchen, Salt Shaker Deli, Savvy Sailor), and bed down in one of many charming B&B’s.
+Take your pick of foodie favorite restaurants, (Beach Pea Kitchen, Salt Shaker Deli, Savvy Sailor), and bed down in one of many charming B&Bs.
 If you wish to be in the midst of it all, book a cute room at Smugglers Cove Inn – right in the center of town.

 Downtown Yarmouth Nova Scotia